CPSC - Computer Science

 A continuation of CPSC 1301K.
 This course emphasizes programming using object-oriented methods.
 The fundamentals used in designing, developing and using classes, encapsulation, inheritance mechanisms, polymorphism and dynamic binding.

-Prerequisite(s): (CPSC 1301 with a minimum grade of C or CPSC 1301H with a minimum grade of C or CPSC 1301K with a minimum grade of C or CSCI 1301K with a minimum grade of C or CPSC 1301I with a minimum grade of C) and MATH 1113 (may be taken concurrently) with a minimum grade of C
+Prerequisite(s): (CPSC 1301 with a minimum grade of C or CPSC 1301H with a minimum grade of C or CPSC 1301K with a minimum grade of C or CSCI 1301K with a minimum grade of C or CPSC 1301I with a minimum grade of C or CSCI 1301 with a minimum grade of C) and MATH 1113 (may be taken concurrently) with a minimum grade of C

 CPSC 1555 Selected Topics in Computer Science ((1-3)-0-(1-3))